Miguel Rojas Player Props: Dodgers vs. Padres

 Miguel Rojas At The Plate

-- Rojas has reached base via a hit in 41 games this season (of 80 played), and had multiple hits in 14 of those games.
+- In 50.6% of his 81 games this season, Rojas has picked up at least one hit.
+He's also had 14 multi-hit games.

-- He has hit a long ball in one of 80 games, and in 0.4% of his plate appearances.
+- He has homered in one of 81 games, and in 0.4% of his plate appearances.

-- Rojas has driven in a run in 14 games this year (17.5%), including one multiple-RBI game.
+- In 14 games this season, Rojas has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.